101companies/101simplejava/README.md

 You may also run Gradle selectively to build individual contributions.

-First make sure that you ran Gradle like this at the top:
+First, make sure that you ran Gradle like this (just as before):

     $ cd contributions
     $ ./gradlew